KyleLee25/aws-ts-starter/README.md

 ```
 npm run start
 ```
+> [!WARNING]
-> **Alert:** Running the application locally with `npm run start` requires a separate DynamoDB instance to be running.
+> Running the application locally with `npm run start` requires a separate DynamoDB instance to be running.
 If you don't have a local DynamoDB instance set up, it's recommended to use the Docker method described above (`npm run deploy:docker`), which includes a local DynamoDB instance.

 ## Deployment